- Account Services

 The electric power that is generated in the United States is in the form of a 60-hertz (Hz) alternating current (AC) sine wave.
 A pictorial representation in time of a sine wave is shown below.

-A power quality problem is manifested by the interruption or distortion of the ideal 60-hertz sine wave.
-These power quality problems can be grouped into the following categories:
+Common power quality problems are manifested by the interruption or distortion of the ideal 60-hertz sine wave.

 Power Quality Investigation